 The first thing we need to write about is the installation processes of our smart hubs.
 Today, modern smart home shoppers focus on devices that are easy to setup and don’t require any professional assistance.
 So we need to be sure that both Wink and SmartThings are easy to activate.

-Setting up SmartThings is pretty easy and it takes about 10 minutes to complete the installation process.
-I won’t write a step-by-step guide since SmartThings has uploaded a wonderful guide that perfectly explains everything in detail.
+Setting up SmartThings is pretty straightforward, and it takes about 10 minutes to complete the installation process.
+I won’t write a step-by-step guide since SmartThings has uploaded an excellent guide that perfectly explains everything in detail.

 So setting up SmartThings is quite easy and it doesn’t require any professional assistance.
-If you still find it hard to complete the process, simply check the user’s manual or reach out to the support team.
+If you still find it hard to complete the process, just check the user’s manual or reach out to the support team.
 Those guys are superb.
-Alternatively, SmartThings’ community forum is amazing.
+Alternatively, SmartThings’ community forum is fantastic.
 You can find all the answers to your questions there.

 Just like SmartThings, setting up Wink takes a few minutes.
 It’s so easy to install Wink that there’s no chance of getting lost.

-In order to help you understand what is required to complete the installation process, I’ll include a wonderful infographic that perfectly illustrates the complexity of the whole procedure.
+To help you understand what is required to complete the installation process, I’ll include an excellent infographic that perfectly illustrates the complexity of the whole procedure.

-So in order to complete the setup process of Wink, there are six mandatory steps.
+So to complete the setup process of Wink, there are six mandatory steps.
 After you’ve done so, your Wink Hub will be ready for use.
-If you don’t understand what needs to be done to activate Wink, check the user’s manual for further guidance or as a last resort, reach out to the support team.
+In case you don’t understand what needs to be done to activate Wink, check the user’s manual for further guidance or as a last resort, reach out to the support team.
 They’ll help with anything you think is relevant.

 Unfortunately, Wink doesn’t have a community forum like SmartThings.
-That’s a huge drawback since a lot of information can be read at SmartThings’ forum.
+That’s a huge drawback since a lot of valuable information is accessible at SmartThings’ forum.

 The next topic we need to discuss is the designs of Wink and SmartThings.
 Today, everyone wants to purchase a product that looks attractive and improves the overall looks of the interior.
 If Wink and SmartThings fail to meet the requirements of a buyer, they’ll start looking for alternatives.

-I personally own the SmartThings and can speak from experience that it looks wonderful.
-SmartThings is well-sized and can literally fit any place in your house.
+I own the SmartThings and can speak from experience that it looks terrific.
+SmartThings is well-sized and can fit any place in your house.
 Still, I’ve seen buyers tired of the plastic cube-hub look and complaining about SmartThings’ lack of innovation.
 You can’t blame them.
-It’s like an unwritten rule for a smart hub to be white-colored and that needs to be changed.
+It’s an unwritten rule for a smart hub to be white-coloured, and that needs to change.

-Just like SmartThings, Wink is only available in white color.
-In terms of design, it’s different from ST. Let’s find out how Wink looks and if it’s visually more compelling than its competitors.
+Just like SmartThings, Wink is only available in white colour.
+Regarding design, it’s different from ST. Let’s find out how Wink looks and if it’s visually more compelling than its competitors.

 Compared to the first generation model, Wink 2 is more beautiful and eye-catching.
 Though the plastic doesn’t feel like a quality material and the LED that shines and sends different alerts requires a manual to understand what it’s trying to say.